KevinTamCS/Swift-Calculator/README.md

 # Swift Calculator
-A calculator written in swift for the command line.
+A calculator written in Swift for the command line.